electron/electronjs.org-old/_docs/api/web-contents.md

 #### `contents.canGoBack()`

-Returns whether the browser can go back to previous web page.
+Returns `Boolean` - Whether the browser can go back to previous web page.

 #### `contents.canGoForward()`

-Returns whether the browser can go forward to next web page.
+Returns `Boolean` - Whether the browser can go forward to next web page.

 #### `contents.canGoToOffset(offset)`

 * `offset` Integer

-Returns whether the web page can go to `offset`.
+Returns `Boolean` - Whether the web page can go to `offset`.

 #### `contents.clearHistory()`